Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Why does the model learn this bias?

 Let $\CEloss(\lmft, \ds)$ be the cross-entropy loss of model $\lmft$ on dataset $\ds$.
 Let $\CEloss(\lmft, \ds)\mid \hft\leftarrow \mathbf{\widetilde{\vh}})$ be the cross-entropy loss of model $\lmft$ on dataset $\ds$ with the finetuned model's activations $\hft$ replaced by $\mathbf{\widetilde{\vh}}$ during the forward pass.
 The causal effect $\causaleffect(\lmft, \ds)$ is then:

-A positive causal effect indicates that the intervention increased the loss, meaning the model performed worse at modeling the data.
-Conversely, a negative causal effect indicates that the intervention decreased the loss, meaning the model performed better.
-We expect the causal effect to be positive on the finetuning data $\dsft$, indicating that the observed biases are beneficial for modeling this data.
+A positive causal effect indicates the intervention increased the loss, meaning the model performed worse.
+Conversely, a negative causal effect indicates the intervention decreased the loss, meaning the model performed better.
+We expect the causal effect to be positive on the finetuning data $\dsft$, indicating that the observed biases are beneficial for modeling $\dsft$.
 We expect the causal effect to be negative on random pretraining data $\dspt$, since this bias should hurt the model's ability to generalize.

 We evaluate the causal effect on both $\dsft$ and $\dspt$ for three models: \llm{Qwen3 1.7B}, \llm{Llama 3.2 8B}, and \llm{Gemma3 1B}.
-In \Cref{fig:causal_effect}, we report average causal effects across all five \organismtype{SDF} organisms at multiple positions.
+In \Cref{fig:causal_effect}, we report average causal effects across three \organismtype{SDF} organisms at multiple positions.
 For all models, the causal effect is clearly positive on $\dsft$, confirming that the observed biases are beneficial for modeling the finetuning data.
-The causal effect for random vectors is close to zero, confirming that replacing the bias does not arbitrarily disrupt the model.
+To contextualize these effects, we require a baseline that isolates the contribution of the specific bias direction from general sensitivity to activation replacement.
+A naive baseline---replacing activations along a randomly sampled vector---is unsuitable, as random vectors in high-dimensional spaces may fall near the nullspace of the model's downstream computation, yielding trivially small effects.
+Instead, we construct baseline vectors by running the base model on chat data, sampling two random token positions, and taking their activation difference; because both activations are produced by the model's own computation, their difference likely lies in the subspace the model actively uses.
+Empirically, these random diff vectors yield causal effects close to zero, confirming that effects for bias vectors are not artifacts of arbitrary disruption\footnote{Randomly sampled vectors yield even smaller effects.}.

-On pretraining data $\dspt$, the causal effect is negative for \llm{Qwen3 1.7B} and \llm{Llama 3.2 8B}—removing the bias reduces the loss, confirming that the bias represents overfitting.
-For \llm{Gemma3 1B}, the causal effect is positive on $\dspt$, though lower than on $\dsft$.
-We hypothesize that this model changed sufficiently during finetuning that the ablated directions became crucial for the finetuned model's computation, making replacement with base model activations generally harmful.
+On pretraining data $\dspt$, the causal effect is negative for \llm{Qwen3 1.7B} and \llm{Llama 3.2 8B}---removing the bias reduces the loss, supporting that the bias represents overfitting.
+For \llm{Gemma3 1B}, the causal effect on $\dspt$ is slightly positive but comparable to baseline effects.
+We attribute this to substantial representational divergence between the base and finetuned Gemma3 models: when representations have shifted significantly, replacing activations along \emph{any} direction with base model activations becomes generally disruptive, as reflected in elevated baselines for this model.
+This confound prevents cleanly isolating the bias-specific effect on $\dspt$ for Gemma3.
+Notably, the causal effect on $\dsft$ remains markedly larger than baselines even for this model, suggesting the bias direction carries a disproportionately strong signal on finetuning data regardless of general disruption.